-On another occasion, when FuNiu42 was sharing her travel stories and talking about her experience of visiting the Tower of London, one of her audiences who travelled to the Tower of tapped into his/her memory.
+On another occasion, when FuNiu42 was sharing her travel stories and talking about her experience of visiting the Tower of London, one of her audiences who travelled to the Tower of London four years ago comments on her travel story.
+FuNiu42's travel photos and travel stories tapped into his/her memory.
 He/she felt that he/she returned to that past: